medius-group/onboarding-docs/3_apa/2_configuration/043_workflow_030_validate.md

-Do not allow invoices with rejected deviations, or PO invoices that has been rejected in the authorize invoice amount task, to post:
+Do not allow invoices with rejected deviations, or PO invoices that has been rejected in the approve invoice amount task, to post:

 1. Medius.Enterprise.Platform.RulePerspectives.PostControlValidationPerspective
     * Activate OrderbasedInvoiceApprovedDeviations